 Instagram started as one of the first major online products that was purely built as a native app, only for mobile use.
 However, as it was brought into the Facebook ecosystem and the popularity of Instagram grew, so did the need for it to be accessible offline and scale quickly.
 Facebook re-wrote Instagram to function in React Native, the hybrid app codebase it invented.

 The popular chat network for gamers has always been built as a hybrid app.
 The developers behind the brand prioritized the fast implementation of UI components and the speediness of over-the-air patches for quick fixes, which was provided by using a single codebase.

 It was easier for BMW’s mobile team to develop the iOS version of their vehicle companion app.
 Eventually, the Android version’s features were far behind iOS and BMW needed to play catch-up to make their products similar.
 They switched to Flutter, Google’s cross-platform framework.
 By focusing all their efforts on one app, the development team was able to implement the same features to all users faster than retooling both apps separately.

-Social media giant Twitter is a big reason why so many businesses switched to hybrid apps.
+Social media giant Twitter is a big reason why so many businesses switched to a hybrid app.
 The platform handles nearly 200 million active users each day.
 The app used to be plagued by performance issues, but when they switched to a hybrid app and could more quickly push through bug fixes, many of those issues disappeared.

 When the brains behind the website NerdWallet wanted to shake off their “website-first” persona, they wanted a market-ready app and they wanted it fast.
-After hitting roadblocks with exploring native codebases, the developers opted for a cross-platform language to reduce friction and time spent in development.
+After hitting roadblocks with exploring native codebases, the developers opted for a cross-platform framework to reduce friction and time spent in development.